Karsten7/mojo-vscode/README.md

 This extension is an open-source project, and community contributions are welcome.
 If you encounter any issues, have feature requests, or would like to contribute code improvements, please visit the project repository on [GitHub](https://github.com/Karsten7/mojo-vscode).

 For fixes and improvements to the syntax that also apply to Python, pull requests should be opened against the [MagicPython](https://github.com/MagicStack/MagicPython) project.
 For Mojo-specific syntax issues and improvement, the official [mojo-syntax](https://github.com/modularml/mojo-syntax) repository should be the right place.

-For anything beyond the syntax file or if you're unsure where the right place is, please create a [pull request](https://github.com/Karsten7/mojo-vscode/pulls) or [issue](https://github.com/Karsten7/mojo-vscode/issues) for [this project](https://github.com/Karsten7/mojo-vscode).
+For anything beyond the syntax file or if you're unsure where the right place is, please create a [pull request](https://github.com/Karsten7/mojo-vscode/pulls) or [issue](https://github.com/Karsten7/mojo-vscode/issues) on [this extensions' GitHub page](https://github.com/Karsten7/mojo-vscode).

 ## Current Intentional Syntax Deviations